zama-ai/fhevm/docs/guides/webapp.md

 pnpm add fhevmjs
 ```

 `fhevmjs` uses ESM format.
 You need to set the [type to "module" in your package.json](https://nodejs.org/api/packages.html#type).
+If your node project use `"type": "commonjs"` or no type, you can force the loading of the web version by using `import { createInstance } from 'fhevmjs/web';`

 To use the library in your project, you need to load the WASM of [TFHE](https://www.npmjs.com/package/tfhe) first with `initFhevm`.